eseckft/BitAds.ai/README.md

 5. Git clone the BitAds repo, install the needed packages and start your Miner’s script.
 6. Login into your BitAds.ai account:
 - Get your unique links from the dashboard for each active campaigns
-- Start promoting it over the internet and try to bring organic traffic to it
+- Start promoting it over the internet and try to bring sales to it

 # Creating a Wallet